ismnoiet/anonymous-quora-browsing/README.md

 Here is the [chrome store link](https://chrome.google.com/webstore/detail/anonymous-quora-browsing/dkdbakokdlpecdkdmlkocdcpaaocceee)(open the link on a normal chrome window, not incognito), download and enjoy.

+## Credits:

+Thanks to @drusepth for suggesting the [param trick](https://github.com/ismnoiet/anonymous-quora-browsing/issues/1).

 *Happy reading!*